 He added that all the research funding agencies in Ireland have indicated that they will select global challenges and the SDGs as the backdrop to their next round of funding, which has been “a really big driver in change” at universities.

-Taiwan is seventh in the list of top performers by average overall score, with particular strength in good health and well-being, quality education and peace, justice and strong institutions.
+Taiwan is ninth in the list of top performers by average overall score, with particular strength in good health and well-being, quality education and peace, justice and strong institutions.

 Tzu-Chau Chang, professor at the Graduate Institute of Environmental Education at National Taiwan Normal University, said that Taiwan’s education and technology ministries were “actively responding” to the SDGs and universities were “expected to play an active role in promoting and implementing” the goals.